-Users with the fm_super_admin role or users with write access to FM Security Management category can use the Authentication > RADIUS page to add entries to GigaVUE-FM's list of available RADIUS authentication servers.
+Only users belonging to the Super Admin User Group or users with write access to FM Security Management category can use the Authentication Type> RADIUS to add entries to GigaVUE-FM's list of available RADIUS authentication servers.

 You can add multiple RADIUS servers.
 Servers are used as fallbacks in the same order they are specified - if the first server is unreachable, the second is tried, and so on, until all named servers have been used.
 If a server is reachable and authentication fails, the authentication process terminates.